How to Find Gigs as a Musician: 5 Tips from the Pros

 - Vearl T on his media kit content.

-Make sure your social media accounts and professional website are up-to-date, include important info on your business, and give potential clients a snapshot of what it would look like to book you.
+Make sure your social media accounts and professional website are up to date, include your most important business information, and give potential clients a clear snapshot of what it would look like to book you.

 "Most of what a prospective client *needs* to know is already on our listing on The Bash, on our website, and on our social media.
 By the time a client actually reaches out – at that point they generally want to see what it’s like to interact with us, and if we’re going to be easy/fun to work with."